Singapore’s Grain, a profitable food delivery startup, pulls in $10M for expansion – TechCrunch

 Three years is a long gap between the two deals — Openspace and Cento have even rebranded during the intervening period — and the ride has been an eventful one.
 During those years, Sung said the business had come close to running out of capital before it doubled down on the fundamentals before the precarious runway capital ran out.

-In fact, he said, the company — which now has over 100 staff — was fully prepared to self-sustain.
+In fact, he said, the company — which now has more than 100 staff — was fully prepared to self-sustain.

 “We didn’t think of raising a Series B,” he explained in an interview.
 “Instead, we focused on the business and getting profitable… we thought that we can’t depend entirely on investors.”